fusco/exim4-cookbook/README.md

 =======
 default
 -------
-Installs the exim4-daemon-light package and manages the service and the main configuration files.
+Installs the exim4-daemon-heavy package and manages the service and the main configuration file.
 See __Usage__ and __Examples__ to customize behaviour of this recipe through configuration of the attributes.

 Usage
 =====